joel-cagla/Api-Doc-Ai-Tool/README.md

 # Api-Doc-Ai-Tool
 A simple CLI AI tool for creating API docs.

-The tool currently extracts functions, types and interfaces from source code files within the provided directory.
+The tool currently extracts functions, types, interfaces and Express style routes from source code files within the provided directory.

 The tool takes only one argument and some options which can be specified with flags.